Pregnancy diet: Fruit and vegetables

 Fibre: Aids digestion and prevents constipation.
 All fruit and vegetables provide some fibre, with some being especially good sources, including:

 With regards to which fruits to eat during pregnancy, fresh, frozen, dried and tinned varieties all count, and the skin is often a good source of fibre.
-A glass of fruit juice counts as 1 of your 7-a-day, but due to the nature and quantity of the sugar it contains, can only be counted once towards your 7 a-day.
+A glass of fruit juice counts as 1 of your 5 to 7-a-day, but due to the nature and quantity of the sugar it contains, can only be counted once towards your 5 to 7 a-day.

 Folate: A first trimester essential